 Graduate Teaching Fellowships are awarded in many of the departments offering graduate work.
-Graduate Teaching Fellows are generally appointed for nine months with stipends averaging \$5,400 for the current year.
-Teaching Fellows may enroll for a maximum of 10 hours per semester.
-In addition to the stipend, the fellowship award includes a tuition scholarship covering the number of hours specified in the award letter but not to exceed 10 hours per semester during the period of the fellowship.
+Graduate Teaching Fellows are generally appointed for nine months with stipends averaging \$5,700 for 1984-1985.
+Normally, Teaching Fellows may enroll for a maximum of 10 hours per semester.
+In addition to the stipend, the fellowship award includes a tuition scholarship covering the number of credit hours specified in the award letter but not to exceed 10 credit hours per semester during the period of the fellowship.